 As flespi can get into work as soon as the device connects to your channel’s host:port you need to make sure that device can reach it.

 As soon as a new connection appears in the flespi channel, you will see the appropriate log in the channel Toolbox:

 If you don’t see any logs in your channel, your device cannot reach your flespi channel host:port.
 Therefore, neither flespi nor the flespi team can help you.
 Following is the checklist to verify all the links in the chain before data gets from the tracking device to flespi:

 SIM-card is installed

 All required sensors and antennas are connected

-Depends on the device: some devices must have GPS signal to start sending data, unlocked with some program-tools, somehow activated etc. Check the documentation.
+Depends on the device: some devices must have a GPS signal to start sending data, be unlocked using a certain software tool, somehow activated, etc. Check the documentation carefully

 SIM-card has a positive balance and the plan allows using the Internet, SIM-card is not locked by PIN-code

-APN settings are set (may be set up from flespi device configurator via SMS).
+APN settings are set (maybe set up from the flespi device configurator via SMS)

 Carrier provider does not block access to flespi IP address (see subsections about SIM card below)